facebookresearch/TorchMPI/README.md

 Experiences with dynamic communicator creation with OpenMPI 1.10 over IPv6 were unsuccessful so we put a pin in it at the time being.

 We currently have 2 open issues related to NCCL deadlocks when mixed with threading or overprovisioning.

+We currently have an open issue related to GLOO Allreduce chunked implementation.